Publishing is the general process that makes your Actions available to users. When you publish an Action, you perform two main tasks:

 To add the information you want to present to users for your Actions, follow these steps:

-- In the Actions console, select your project and go to Deploy > Directory information.
+- In the console, select your project and go to Deploy > Directory information.

-- Enter descriptions for your Actions project, both a short description that describes its function in one line, and a more complete description.
+- Enter both a short description that describes its function in one line, and a more complete description for your Action.

-- Provide banner and logo images for your Actions project.
-The image size requirements are 1920 x 1080 pixels for the banner image and 192 x 192 pixels for the logo image.
+Provide banner and logo images for your project.
+Image size requirements are 1920 x 1080 pixels for the banner image and 192 x 192 pixels for the logo image.

-- Pick the category that is most appropriate for your Actions project.
+Pick the category that is most appropriate for your Action.

-- If your Action targets children as its primary audience or as one of its primary audiences, toggle the For Families option to Yes to join the Actions for Families program.
-Actions in this program must comply with the Actions for Families Program Requirements and Actions for Families Addendum.
+If your Action targets children as its primary audience or as one of its primary audiences, toggle the For Families option to Yes to join the Actions for Families program.

 Add details for other languages